andrewdavis23/Python-DS/SCI-KIT-LEARN.md

 print("Dimensions of X after reshaping: ", X_reshaped.shape)
 ```
 # Cross-validation
+Partition data set into k folds.
+For each fold/partition, set it to training set and test accuracy of model.
+Validate the skill of the model using the k scores.
 ```python3
 # Import the necessary modules
 from sklearn.linear_model import LinearRegression